 Earthquake Summary

-The earthquake struck on land in Myanmar, 55 miles (89 km) west of Yenangyaung in Magway.
-The center of this earthquake had a quite shallow depth of 42 km.
-Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.
+The earthquake struck on land in Myanmar, 56 miles (90 km) west of Yenangyaung in Magway.
+The center of this earthquake had an intermediate depth of 44 km.

 | Date and Time: | Feb 3, 2026 10:21PM (Yangon Time) - Feb 3, 2026 15:51 Universal Time. |